 Figure 5-5.
-Replacing the Particulate Filter Element
+Replacing the Particulate Filter Option's Membrane Filter Element

-- 3. Carefully remove the Retaining Ring, the glass Window, the notched Teflon Retaining Ring, and the used Membrane Filter Element. (the Viton O-Ring may come up with the Window or it may remain nested in the Body) - 4.
+- 3. Carefully remove the Retaining Ring, the glass Window, the notched Teflon Retaining Ring, and the used Membrane Filter Element (the Viton O-Ring may come up with the Window or it may remain nested in the Body). - 4.
 Insert the new Membrane Filter Element, being careful that it is fully seated and centered in the bottom of the Body. - 5.
-Ensuring that the Viton O-Ring is nested in the Body, reinsert the Teflon Retaining Ring with the notches up, then the glass Window, and gently screw on the Retaining Ring and hand tighten. - 6.
-Inspect and ensure that the Viton O-ring is creating a proper seal all around. - 7.
+Ensuring that the Viton O-Ring is nested in the Body, reinsert the Teflon Retaining Ring with the notches up, then the glass Window, and finally, screw on the Retaining Ring and finger tighten. - 6.
+Inspect and ensure that the Viton O-Ring is creating a proper seal all around. - 7.
 Close the panel and restart the analyzer.

-5.6.3.
-CHANGING/REMOVING THE IZS PERMEATION TUBE (N100 OPTION)
+5.6.2.
+CHANGING/REMOVING THE IZS PERMEATION TUBE

 - 1. Turn off the analyzer, unplug the power cord and remove the cover. - 2.
-Locate the IZS oven inside the analyzer. - 3.
-Remove the top layer of insulation. - 4.
-Unscrew the black aluminum cover of the IZS oven (3 screws) using a medium Phillips-head screwdriver. - Leave the fittings and tubing connected to the cover. - 5.
-Remove the old permeation tube and replace it with the new tube (or store the permeation tube in its original container if the instrument will not be operated for several or more hours). - Ensure that the tube is placed into the larger of two holes and that the open permeation end of the tube (Teflon) is facing up. - 6.
-With the sealing O-ring properly in place, re-attach the cover with three screws. - Ensure that the three screws are tightened evenly.

-- 7. Return the top layer of insulation back into place. - 8.
-Replace the analyzer cover, plug the power cord back in and turn on the analyzer. - 9.
-Carry out an IZS span check to verify that the new permeation device works properly (see Section 4.2.2.2). - The permeation rate may need several days to stabilize.
+Locate the IZS oven in the rear left of the analyzer. - 3.
+Remove the top layer of insulation if necessary. - 4.
+Unscrew the black aluminum cover of the IZS oven (3 screws) using a medium Phillips-head screw driver. - Leave the fittings and tubing connected to the cover. - Remove the old permeation tube and replace it with the new tube (or store the permeation tube in its original container if the instrument will not be operated for several or more hours). - Ensure that the tube is placed into the larger of two holes and that the open permeation end of the tube (Teflon) is facing up. - 6.
+With the sealing O-ring properly in place, re-attach the cover with three screws. - Ensure that the three screws are tightened evenly. - 7.
+Replace the analyzer cover, plug the power cord back in and turn on the analyzer. - 8.
+Carry out an IZS span check to verify that the new permeation device works properly (see Section 4.3). - The permeation rate may need several days to stabilize.